-Further details of these, and the awards described above, can be obtained from the Head of Admissions by calling 0118 9767415, or by emailing admissions@pangbourne.com.
+Further details of these, and the awards described above, can be obtained from the Admissions Team, by calling 0118 976 7415, or by sending an email request to admissions@pangbourne.com

 CHOOSING A PROGRAMME OF STUDY

 Time should be taken when decision-making about Sixth Form programmes.
 In particular, there are new subjects available and a range of practical BTEC subjects that will play to the strength of a number of students.